joakimgk/trafikklys/README.md

 ## Version 1
 ### Controller Unit

-The controller unit consists of a microcontroller which emits a signal to control the flashing of the lights (which lights to flash, and in what temp/frequency).
-Version 1 of the project uses an ATMEGA16 which sits inside a hand held controller, mounted inside a discarded controller for some scientific device.
+The controller unit consists of a microcontroller which emits a signal to control the flashing of the lights (which lights to flash, and in what tempo/frequency).
+Version 1 of the project uses an ATMEGA88 which sits inside a hand held controller, mounted inside a discarded controller for some scientific device.
 Buttons control the program (i.e. pattern of lights to blink), and the programs are emit simply as a series of bytes (where a bit directly maps to a corresponding light).
 The tempo is varied by a potentiometer, which sets the delay in the main loop of the embedded software.
 This means the lights are mapped directly to the pins of one of the ports on the microcontroller.

 ![Controller schematic](http://www.ii.uib.no/~joakimk/temp/kontroller.png)

 ### Driver Unit

 The driver unit is connected physically (via serial cable) to the controller unit, and -- since the lights happen to be traffic lights -- connects to 3 bits of the emitted signal.
-An opto-connector insulates the TTL logic of the received signal from the mains voltage side of the driver unit, where the mains voltage is toggled on/off using a triac.
+An optoisolator insulates the TTL logic of the received signal from the mains voltage side of the driver unit, where the mains voltage is toggled on/off using a triac.
 This allows an extremely fast rate of switching the lights, at least using (now obsolete) incandecent bulbs.
 I am a bit anticipatory of how well (fast) this will work using modern LED bulbs.

 ![Driver](http://www.ii.uib.no/~joakimk/temp/driver.jpg)